View More Images

 Total walking: 5.8km (3.6 miles).

-After an early breakfast, we transfer by vehicle to Risshaku-ji Temple, commonly known as Yamadera.
+A vehicle transfers us to Risshaku-ji Temple, commonly known as Yamadera.
 The temple is spectacularly sited high on a sheer cliff and we climb up to it using ice cleats.
 A winding, stepped path leads us through dense cedar forest to the temple buildings.
 Clinging seemingly precariously to the rock face, they present a picturesque scene and together with the spectacular views over the valley below make the effort more than worthwhile.

 Matsuo Basho, Japan’s greatest poet, visited Yamadera in 1689 on the famous journey detailed in his itinerant narrative Narrow Road to the Deep North: